Barkotfrew/Academic-study-performance-analyzer/README.md

 ## Key Features
 Here's what this program can do:

+Data Storage: Stores student names, IDs, and study hours for each of the 7 days of the week.

+Calculations:Computes total study hours for each student.

+Calculates the average daily study hours for each student.

+Search Functionality: Allows users to search for a student by their name or ID.

 Formatted Output: Displays the results in a clean tabular format for easy analysis.